Risk Minimization, Regret Minimization and Progressive Hedging Algorithms: Conclusion

 \section{Conclusion}

-A dual relationship between risk measures and regret measures is established.
+A dual relationship between risk measure and regret measure is established.
 It helps to build a list of correspondences between useful coherent and averse risk and regret measures.
-Based on such dual representation of risk measures, the multistage risk minimization problem can be converted to a multistage regret minimization problem.
-A progressive hedging algorithm is designed for solving the corresponding regret minimization problem.
-In case that Ex-Funl constraints arise in the risk and regret minimization problem, the progressive hedging algorithm can be modified to take advantage of the hidden decomposability structure of the problems.
-Numerical results are reported to demonstrate the efficiency of the progressive hedging algorithms.
+Based on such dual representation of risk measure, the multistage risk minimization problem can be converted to a multistage regret minimization problem.
+A progressive hedging algorithm is proposed for solving the corresponding minimization problems.
+In case that linkage constraints arise in the risk and regret minimization problem, the progressive hedging algorithm can be modified to take advantage of the hidden decomposability of the problems.
+Preliminary numerical results are reported to show the efficiency of the progressive hedging algorithms for risk-neutral and risk-averse practical or randomly generated problems.

-\textbf{Acknowledgment.}~The research of Sun and Zhang is partially supported by Australian Research Council (Grant DP160102819) and National Natural Science Foundation of China (Grants 11671029 and 71631008).
-The research of Yang is partially supported by National Natural Science Foundation of China (Key Grant 11431004).
-The research of Yao is partially supported by National Natural Science Foundation of China (Grant 11671145) and the 111 Project (B14019).